nuxt-community/sentry-module/README.md

 ### Usage in Vue component

-In a Vue component, `Raven` is available as `this.$raven`, so we can call functions like
+In a Vue component, `Sentry` is available as `this.$sentry`, so we can call functions like

 ```
 this.$raven.setUserContext({user})